appcd-dev/generate-action/README.md

-# appCD Generative IAC
+# StackGen Generative IAC

-This repository contains the reusable action for the appCD Generative IAC.
+This repository contains the reusable action for the StackGen Generative IAC.

 ## Setup

 Please follow the steps below to setup the action:

-1. Signup for an account on [appCD](https://cloud.stackgen.com/)
+1. Signup for an account on [StackGen](https://cloud.stackgen.com/)
-2. Setup a Personal Access Token on [appCD](https://cloud.stackgen.com/account-settings/pat/)
+2. Setup a Personal Access Token on [StackGen](https://cloud.stackgen.com/account-settings/pat/)
-3. Add the Personal Access Token as a secret in your repository with the name `APPCD_TOKEN`
+3. Add the Personal Access Token as a secret in your repository with the name `STACKGEN_TOKEN`

 ## Inputs